 You can also send automated notifications to your customers via text message or email to ensure they know when their package is coming.

-This can help minimize failed deliveries and lead to an improved customer experience.
+This can help minimize failed deliveries and improve customer satisfaction.

 Use analytics to optimize your delivery fleet